zhushangwen/LTC-Accel/README.md

 * **March 10, 2025**: 🚀 Initial release of **LTC-Accel** with Stable Diffusion v3.5 support!

 ### Introduction
 **LTC-Accel** is a **training-free acceleration framework** that enhances sampling efficiency in diffusion models by identifying and leveraging **Local Transition Coherence (LTC)**.
-Our approach is model-agnostic and compatible with almost all the pipelines, achieving a maximum **10x** speedup when combined with distillation models.
+Designed as model-agnostic solution, it integrates seamlessly with diverse pipelines while achieving up to **10× speedup** when combined with distillation techniques.

 ### Table of Contents